StevenOng97/backend-saas/README.md

 3. Copy the REST API details (URL and Token)
 4. Add these to your environment variables

+### Setting Up Resend for Email Service

+1. Sign up for a free account at [Resend](https://resend.com/)
+2. Navigate to API Keys and create a new API key
+3. Copy the API key and add it to your environment variables

 ### Environment Variables

 Create a `.env` file in the root directory with the following contents: